cloud-it-in/cloud-repo/README.md

     The subnets in your on-premise network must not overlap with the subnets in your Azure virtual network

     The Site-to-Site VPN connection uses an IPSec tunnel to encrypt the traffic.

+ # Private DNS Zones - Points

+ 1. Stopping the virtual machines

+In the last chapter , we saw how to work with Private DNS Zones.
+We created two virtual machines named privatevm1 and privatevm2 as part of the virtual network privatenetwork.
+And this was linked to a private DNS zone named cloud-internal.com.
+Now what happens if we were to stop both the virtual machines.

+Would there be any changes to the private DNS zones?

+Well , yes , since we enabled Auto-registration for that zone, the record sets for those two virtual machines would be removed from the private DNS zone.

+2. // Using PowerShell to work with private DNS Zones

+// Create your Private DNS Zone

+$myzone = New-AzPrivateDnsZone -Name cloud-internal.com -ResourceGroupName azuredemo

+// Get a handle to your virtual network

+$vnet=Get-AzVirtualNetwork -Name privatenetwork -ResourceGroupName azuredemo

+// Create a virtual network link

+$mylink = New-AzPrivateDnsVirtualNetworkLink -ZoneName cloud-internal.com -ResourceGroupName azuredemo -Name networklink -VirtualNetworkId $vnet.id -EnableRegistration

+// Using Azure command line interface to work with private DNS Zones

+// Create your Private DNS Zone

+az network private-dns zone create -g azuredemo -n cloud-internal.com

+// Create a virtual network link

+az network private-dns link vnet create -g azuredemo -n networklink -z cloud-internal.com -v privatenetwork -e true

+3. Other important points

+    The records in a private DNS Zone are not resolvable from the Internet.

+    If you decide to link a virtual network to a private DNS zone and don't choose Auto-registration , then that network is referred to as a resolution only virtual network.
+The DNS records for the virtual machines in this network will not be automatically updated in the Private DNS Zone.

+    Only one link can be created between a private DNS zone and a virtual network